 Humans should therefore support the naturally existing dynamics and adaptation potential of nature by preserving and promoting the functionality of ecosystems.
 In order to preserve those animal and plant species that are bound to specific site and habitat conditions, they must be allowed to escape to the most favourable habitat.
 It is therefore important to look beyond the boundaries of protected areas to identify possible interlinked biotope systems.
 These are necessary conditions for the preservation of biodiversity.

-Technical solutions play an important role for such interlinked habitat systems.
-Many species need such a system because it is a crucial prerequisite for adaptation to climate change.
-In practice, interlinking habitats requires corridor areas, lead structures such as hedges and stepping stone habitats, migration corridors and green bridges.
-These are crucial elements and are specifically geared to the respectively supported species.
-At the same time, technical measures can reduce the barrier effect of roads, waterway constructions and intensively used areas.
-The diversity of habitat structures in the landscape further supports the linking of biotopes.
+Technical solutions play an important role in such a biotope network system.
+For many species, an interconnected system is a crucial prerequisite for adaptation to climate change.
+Corridor areas, guiding structures such as hedges and stepping stone habitats, hiking corridors and green bridges are used to connect habitats.
+These form the central building blocks of the network and are specifically geared to the species to be supported.
+The diversity of habitat structures in the landscape supports the networking of biotopes.
+At the same time, technical measures can reduce the barrier effect of traffic routes, river engineering and intensively used areas.

-The purpose of interlinking habitats is to enable migration to and distribution of species in future habitats.
-Species affected by climate change can only find new suitable habitats through these territorial connections.
-For that reason, an effective habitat network shall be developed and implemented across the federal states.
-The fragmentation of natural systems and land use must be reduced, and sectoral planning - for example concerning settlements, infrastructure or transport – has to be adapted accordingly.
+By networking habitats, the migration and spread of species into future habitats should be made possible.
+Only through these territorial links can species affected by climate change find new suitable habitats.
+An effective system of interlinked biotopes is to be developed and established on a transnational basis.
+The fragmentation of natural systems and land consumption must be reduced and sectoral planning - for example for settlements, infrastructure and transport - must be adapted accordingly.

 Legal, political and management measures

-If you are interested in obtaining information about concrete impacts of climate change in the field of action biological diversity, please click here.
+If you are interested in the concrete consequences of climate change in the field of biodiversity, please click here.